-“The remarkable life of a Chinese girl who, adopted by Western missionaries, is torn between China and America at a time of war, revolution and global tectonics.
+“The remarkable life of a Chinese girl who, adopted by Western missionaries, is torn between China and America at a time of war, revolution, and global tectonics.
 In Book I, her early life from infancy to young adulthood, is well-told by her son through her vivid memories and family tales, and leaves one eager to learn what kind of person

-“The remarkable life of a Chinese girl who, adopted by Western missionaries, is torn between China and America at a time of war, revolution and global tectonics.
+“The remarkable life of a Chinese girl who, adopted by Western missionaries, is torn between China and America at a time of war, revolution, and global tectonics.
 In Book I, her early life from infancy to young adulthood, is well-told by her son through her vivid memories and family tales, and leaves one eager to learn what kind of person Jean Tren-Hwa Perkins becomes.”

 — Helen Zia, author of Last Boat Out of Shanghai: The Epic Story of the Chinese Who Fled Mao’s Revolution